Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 The material you select is one of the most significant factors in your total cost.
 There’s a wide range of siding options available, each with its own price per square foot.
 Economical choices like vinyl are on the lower end of the cost spectrum, while premium materials like fiber cement (such as James Hardie), cedar, or stone veneer sit at the higher end.
 When making your choice, think about the balance between your budget, the aesthetic you want, and the long-term durability and maintenance requirements you’re comfortable with.

-Labor Rates in Your Area
+How Local Labor Rates Affect Your Budget

 Labor can easily account for up to half of your total project cost, and rates can vary quite a bit depending on where you live.
 In the Puget Sound region, the cost for skilled labor might differ from the national average.
 Hiring an experienced, professional crew is an investment in quality.
 Proper installation is critical for your siding’s performance and longevity, ensuring it protects your home from the elements and looks great for years to come.
 Cutting corners on labor can lead to costly repairs down the road.